rsmaller/carg/README.md

 Make sure to put the `cargs_impl.h` implementation header in your project directory as well.

+If for any reason you would like to create your own implementation for this library, define `CARGS_CUSTOM_IMPL` before including the `cargs.h` header.

 To set up the library to use your argument vector, call `carg_init()` with the argument count and vector.

 At the end of your usage of this library, be sure to call `carg_terminate()` to clean up any heap-allocated memory and